 - 1 batch vegan royal icing

-- In a large bowl, whisk together the flour, ginger, cinnamon, and sea salt.
+- Whisk the dry ingredients: In a large bowl, whisk together the flour, ginger, cinnamon, and sea salt.
 Set aside.

 Keywords: gingerbread cookies, vegan gingerbread cookies, christmas cookies